 The new digital control system provides a more flexible and efficient attitude control system, and it gives the additional flight control authority required when the new, enlarged Soyuz ST payload fairing is installed on the vehicle.
 In addition, it improves flight accuracy for the Soyuz' first three stages, and provides the ability to perform in-flight roll maneuvers as well as in-plane yaw steering (dog-leg) maneuvers.

 Soyuz’ Fregat upper stage is an autonomous and flexible upper stage designed to operate as an orbital vehicle.
 Flight qualified in 2000, it extends the Soyuz launcher’s capability to provide access to a full range of orbits (medium-Earth orbit, Sun-synchronous orbit, geostationary transfer orbit, and Earth escape trajectories).

 The Fregat uses storable propellants (UDMH/NTO) and can be restarted up to 20 times in flight – enabling it to carry out complex mission profiles.
-It can provide 3-axis stabilization or perform a spin-up of the spacecraft payload.
+It can provide three-axis or spin stabilization of the spacecraft payload.

 Payload fairing for a full range of spacecraft passengers